uptimeDBA/cockroach-vb-single/cockroach-vb-single/cockroach-vb-single_db_shutdown.md

 ---
-title: Shutdown the Database and the Virtual Machine
+title: Admin Tasks
 tags:
 keywords: CockroachDB, install, guide
 last_updated:
-summary: "Here's what to do when you want to shutdown a database node or shutdown the virtual machine but keep it for another time."
+summary: "Here's what to do when you want to shutdown a database node or shutdown the virtual machine but keep it for another time and to update the version of CockroachDB."
 ---

 ## Database Node Shutdown